Exhausting Floating Point Precision In A (seemingly) Infinite Loop

 Solution 1:

-• When you initialize x to 300000000, integer math is used throughout the program.
+xto300000000, integer math is used throughout the program. - When you initialize

 In Python, integers can grow arbitrarily large.
 (More accurately, they're limited by the available memory.)
 This means that the integer version of your program takes a very long time to terminate.